Cerenia/DC_Topos/README.md

 # DC_Topos

 This is a collection of scalable datacentre topologies.
 This project is mainly intended for people doing research or teaching.
-But a handy command line client gives easy access for people who are simply curious about the structure of these networks to generate PDFs.
+A handy command line client gives easy access for people who are simply curious about the structure of these networks, and generates a visualisation in PDF format.

-Each topology object can create a Networkx DiGraph which represents an instance of this topology which in turn can be printed to a PDF for visualisation.
-Additionally we implemented the possibility to pass a capacity function to the topologies to set link capacities throughout the network.
-The function takes two switch IDs as an argument, representing the link to set, and should output a floating point number for the capacity value.
+Each topology object can create a Networkx DiGraph which represents an instance of this topology.
+These instances can in turn be visualized in PDF format.
+Additionally, we implemented the possibility to pass a function to the topologies to set link capacities throughout the network.
+The function takes two switch IDs as an argument&emdash;defining the link through the node IDs on each end&emdash;and should output a floating point number for the capacity value.
-The topologies are constructed from bottom to top, the first layer always being the top of rack layer.
+The topologies are constructed from bottom to top, the first layer always being the top of rack (TOR) layer.
 The lowest switch IDs will therefore be in the TOR-layer and work their way up in the connecting layers.
-The switch IDs are stored in internal ranges per layer to make everything more legible.
+We define internal ranges per layer that hold the switch IDs to make everything more legible.
 Instantiate some topologies to get a better feel for it.

 This code runs with python version 3.